mrjackcharles/Git-Helper-Claude-Plugin/AI_PROMPTS.md

 Okay that previous step is sorted and it is loading in with commands, skills and hooks in the plugin.json.
 I would now like to test the skills functionality.
 I have also provided the plugin.json below: _plugin.json_.
 What is the best way for me to test the skills functionality?

 'For local development you can use a simple folder as a marketplace': For this folder should I do it in the same project with my plugin or a new one?

+For a claude code plugin give a good example structure for a code review skill that takes in git context and includes severity and safety checks in the SKILL.md